spellshift/realm/docs/_docs/user-guide/tavern.md

 terraform apply -var="gcp_project=new-realm-deployment" -var="oauth_client_id=12345.apps.googleusercontent.com" -var="oauth_client_secret=ABCDEFG" -var="oauth_domain=test-tavern.redteam.toys"
 ```

-After terraform completes succesfully, head to the [DNS mappings for Cloud Run](https://console.cloud.google.com/run/domains) and wait for a certificate to successfully provision.
+After terraform completes successfully, head to the [DNS mappings for Cloud Run](https://console.cloud.google.com/run/domains) and wait for a certificate to successfully provision.
 This may take a while, so go enjoy a nice cup of coffee ☕

 After your certificate has successfully provisioned, it may still take a while (e.g. an hour or two) before you are able to visit Tavern using your custom OAuth Domain (if configured).